What does 'greatest' even mean?

-The term "great" and its derivatives are applied liberally in discussion of The Greatest Literature of All Time.
-What do we and our sources that helped us in selecting titles for the list mean by this?
+The term "great" and its derivatives are applied liberally in discussion of The Greatest Literature of All Time and all our other Great or Greatest lists.
+What do we and our hundreds of sources that helped in selecting titles for our list mean by this term?

-Works may be considered great in the traditional sense of having stood the test of time, the enduring monuments of intellectual and artistic achievement.
+Works may be considered great in the traditional sense of having stood the test of time, becoming enduring monuments of creative achievement.

-Or they may be called great in the more colloquial sense of "What a great read!"
+Or they may be called great in the colloquial sense of "What a great read!"

-The G-word may be used in other ways.
+The G-word may be used in many other ways.
 A writer's work may be great in the impact it has in its time.
 It may be great in its influence on other authors.
 Great in popularity.
+Great in sales.
 Great in the insights it gives into a certain place, time or culture.
 Great in its use of language.
 Great in its artistic innovation or technical virtuosity.

-No one of these above definitions is used as the sole criterion for this list of the "greatest" literature.
+No one of these above definitions is used as the sole criterion for listings of "great" literature.

 And none of these definitions are outside the scope of the list.
 Any or all of the ways people talk of books being great are taken into account for each title.

-As the chief compiler of this list, I don't always agree with others about what's great.
+I don't always agree with others about what's great.
 In some cases, critics and scholars have praised as masterpieces works I dislike.
-For example, James Joyce's Ulysses is often hailed as the greatest novel of the twentieth century.
+For example, James Joyce's Ulysses is on several Greatet lists as it is often hailed as the greatest novel of the twentieth century.
 I have read it five times (yeah, really) and have come to the conclusion it is a brilliantly innovative, torturous waste of time.
-Except for the raunchy final section, Molly Bloom's soliloquy, which I do adore.
-Yes I said yes I do yes.
+Except for that wonderfully raunchy final section, Molly Bloom's soliloquy.
+Yes I said yes I do yes I do adore adore it.

-A book that often places near the top of readers' favourite lists are Ayn Rand's The Fountainhead and Atlas Shrugged.
-In my opinion, these are dreadfully written novels of cardboard characters and unbelievable narratives, popular due to their rousing message of individualism and support by followers of Rand's ultra-capitalist philosophy.
-However, these books too remain on the list and I await the passage of time to see if the rest of the world's opinion catches up to mine, at which point the book could be taken off the list.
+A book that often places near the top of readers' favourite lists are Ayn Rand's Atlas Shrugged.
+In my opinion, this is a dreadfully written novel of cardboard characters and an unbelievable narrative, popular due to its rousing message of individualism and its support by adherents to Rand's laissez-faire capitalist philosophy.
+However, this book too remains on the list and I await the passage of time to see if the rest of the world's opinion catches up to mine, at which point the book could be taken off the list.
 Or not.

-Similar remarks may be made about George Orwell's Animal Farm, whose critical and popular support may be due more to its political allegory than to its literary qualities, in my opinion.
+Similar remarks may be made about George Orwell's Animal Farm, whose critical and popular support may be due more to its political allegory than to its literary qualities.

 Note that I am not opposed to political content.
 Personally, I welcome it.
 But in these examples from Rand and Orwell I don't think it's enough to overcome other shortcomings.